Metal Search

 • Heavy machinery parts.

-Inconel is an ideal material whenever extreme temperature and corrosion resistance are needed, especially when high temperatures would degrade the strength and oxidation resistance of other metals.
+Inconel is an ideal material whenever extreme temperature and corrosion resistance are needed, especially when high temperatures degrade the strength and oxidation resistance of other metals.
+Its corrosion-resistant nature makes it particularly valuable in harsh environments where other metals might fail.

 Titanium

 Titanium is an elemental metal with an exceptionally high strength-to-weight ratio, making it very useful for applications where minimizing weight is critical, like aerospace structural components.
-Titanium is about as strong as steel but only half the weight.
-However, these properties do come with a higher price tag than more common metals like aluminum and steel, though it’s generally much cheaper than Inconel.
+It is about as strong as stainless steel but only half the weight.
+This exceptional strength-to-weight ratio allows for lighter yet equally strong components.
+However, these properties come with a higher price tag than more common metals like aluminum and stainless steel, though it’s generally much cheaper than Inconel.

 Titanium does not react with oxygen and water at ambient temperatures.
 Like Inconel, titanium forms a passive oxidation layer on its surface that protects the material.
-This makes titanium extremely corrosion-resistant, even against strong acids like sulfuric and hydrochloric acids.
-Furthermore, titanium is also biocompatible and non-toxic, so it’s used for many medical applications.
+This makes titanium highly corrosion-resistant, even against strong sulfuric and hydrochloric acids.
+Furthermore, titanium is also biocompatible and non-toxic, so it’s used for many medical applications in the medical industry.

 Machining Titanium